Italian submarine Adua: Construction and career

-On May 10, 1941, she was transferred to Leros.

-At 01:30 on June 3, 1941, she intercepted a small motor barge carrying gasoline and 72 British troops on board, including 8 officers, attempting to reach Egyptian coast.
-Adua took officers prisoner, and escorted the vessel to Crete, where other soldiers were taken prisoners.

-On June 4, 1941, she headed back to Taranto where the submarine underwent a three-month long maintenance at the Arsenal of Taranto.
+On 10 May 1941, she was transferred to Leros.
+At 01:30 on 3 June 1941, she intercepted a small motor barge carrying gasoline and 72 British troops on board, including 8 officers, attempting to reach Egyptian coast.
+Adua took the officers prisoner, and escorted the vessel to Crete, where the other soldiers were taken prisoners.
+On 4 June, she headed back to Taranto where the submarine underwent a three-month long maintenance at the Arsenal of Taranto.